snayfach/MIDAS/docs/species.md

 ## Metagenomic species profiling

-This script will map metagenomic reads to a database of phylogenetic marker genes using HS-BLASTN Mapped reads are used estimate the read depth and relative abundance of 5,952 bacterial species Reads are mapped according to gene-specific, species-level mapping thresholds (94.5-98% DNA identity) Reads that map equally well to 2 or more species are probabalistically assigned
+This script will map metagenomic reads to a database of phylogenetic marker genes using HS-BLASTN.
+Mapped reads are used estimate the read depth and relative abundance of 5,952 bacterial species.
+Reads are mapped according to gene-specific, species-level mapping thresholds (94.5-98% DNA identity).
+Reads that map equally well to 2 or more species are probabalistically assigned.

-This module is required for downstream modules (i.e. genes and snps) if you plan to automatically identify abundant species If you already have a list of species ids that you're interested, this step can be skipped.
+This module is required for downstream modules (i.e. genes and snps) if you plan to automatically identify abundant species with no prior knowlege of the community.
+If you already have a list of species ids that you're interested, this step can be skipped.

 ## Usage
 ```